 Ride Out Time

 All start times will be strictly adhered to.
 20 minutes prior to Ride-Out time, leaders will offer group stretching followed by a description of the ride.
 5 minutes prior to Ride Out leaders will present the official Safety Speech.
 Attendance for this speech is MANDATORY.
 No talking will be allowed during this time.
-Failure to be in attendance or talking during the speech will exclude you from riding with the group.
+Failure to be in attendance or talking during the speech will exclude you from riding with the group that day.

 All cyclists are required to sign a waiver prior to the Safety Speech.
 No one will be allowed to sign the waiver once the Safety Speech has begun.
 Cyclists under 18 must be accompanied by their parent/guardian who will need to sign a waiver (the parent/guardian need not ride, just sign the waiver).